RMBaez/Phishing-Response-Challenge/README.md

 <h1> Phishing Response Challenge </h1>
-This tutorial outlines the retrival of key indicators and artifacts from phishing emails using manual methods and tools.
+This tutorial outlines the identification of phishing emails and manually triage them to report on their intent and collect valuable data.
 <br />

 <h2>Environments and Technologies Used</h2>

-- Thubderbird
+- Thunderbird
 - Sublime 3
+- Whois.domaintools.com

 <h2>Deployment and Configuration Steps</h2>

+- Question 1: Which of the 5 emails have you identified as being malicious?
-- Question 1 - Email One - What is the sending address?
+- Question 2: First Malicious Email: What is the sending address?
-- Question 2 - Email One - What is the recipient address?
+- Question 3: First Malicious Email: What is the subject line?
+- Question 4: First Malicious Email: Who are the recipients?
-- Question 3 - Email One - What is the subject line?
+- Question 5: First Malicious Email: What is the Reply-to address?
+(If not present, write "none")
-- Question 4 - Email One - What is the date and time the email was received?
-(Retrieve this via text editor.
-Format: DD MonthName YYYY XX:XX:XX)
+- Question 6: First Malicious Email: What is the date and time the email was sent?
-- Question 5 - Email One - What is the sending server IP address?
+- Question 7: First Malicious Email: What is the sending server IP?
-- Question 6 - Email One - What is the hostname of this IP address?
-(Reverse DNS Lookup)
+- Question 8: First Malicious Email: What is the reverse DNS hostname of the sending server IP?
-- Question 7 - Email One - What is the full URL hyperlinked within this email?
-- Question 8 - Email One - What is the root domain of the URL?
+- Question 9: First Malicious Email: What is the full URL?
-- Question 9 - Email Two - What is the sending address?
+- Question 10: Second Malicious Email: What is the sending address?
-- Question 10 - Email Two - What is the recipient address?
+- Question 11: Second Malicious Email: What is the subject line?
+- Question 12: Second Malicious Email: Who are the recipients?
-- Question 11 - Email Two - What is the subject line?
+- Question 13: Second Malicious Email: What is the Reply-to address?
+(If not present, write "none")
-- Question 12 - Email Two - What is the date and time the email was received?
-(Retrieve this via text editor.
-Format: DD MonthName YYYY XX:XX:XX)
+- Question 14: Second Malicious Email: What is the date and time the email was sent?
-- Question 13 - Email Two - What is the sending server IP address?
+- Question 15: Second Malicious Email: What is the sending server IP?
-- Question 14 - Email Two - What is the hostname of the sending server IP?
-(Reverse DNS Lookup)
+- Question 16: Second Malicious Email:  What is the reverse DNS hostname of the sending IP?
-- Question 15 - Email Two - What is the full file name? (name + extension)
+- Question 17: Second Malicious Email: What is the file name, including extension?
-- Question 16 - Email Two - What are the MD5 and SHA256 hashes of the attached file?
-(Format: MD5 SHA256)
+- Question 18: Second Malicious Email: What is the SHA256 hash value of the file?

 <h2>Deployment and Configuration Steps</h2>